Emanuel Ax: Performing career

 Ax has been the main duo recital partner of cellist Yo-Yo Ma since August 3, 1973, when the pair performed its first public recital at the Marlboro Music School and Festival.
 They have recorded much of the cello/piano repertoire together.
 Ax also played quartets briefly with Ma and violinists Isaac Stern and Jaime Laredo.
 Before the quartet disbanded in 2001 due to the death of Stern, they recorded works for Sony by Brahms, Fauré, Beethoven, Schumann and Mozart.
 Ax is also a featured guest artist in a documentary film about the Toronto Symphony Orchestra and Peter Oundjian, Five Days in September; the Rebirth of an Orchestra.

 In 1997, Ax was the music director of the Ojai Music Festival alongside the conductor Daniel Harding.

 He holds honorary doctorates of music from Yale University (awarded in May 2007), Skidmore College, New England Conservatory of Music, and Columbia University.
 He is a recipient of Yale University's Sanford Medal.

 In 2012, Ax was inducted into the American Classical Music Hall of Fame.
+He served on the Board of Trustees at Carnegie Hall in 2018.